Customize Build Process with STF_make_rtw_hook File

 auto-configuration script that initially ran at target selection time to compare

 model parameters before and after the script executes, for validation

 The other hook points,

 'error' are useful for interfacing with external tool chains,

 'entry' to obtain the path to the build folder.
 At

-'exit' stage, you could then locate generated code files
+'exit' stage, you can then locate generated code files within

 'error' to clean up static or global data used by the hook